Years of Teaching Movement: Since 2011

 Kim is actively pursuing her PMA Pilates Certification through Balanced Body to add to her repertoire of movement coaching.
-She is also involved in the Absolute ENDEAVOR program as a student teacher for our clients with Spinal Cord Injuries.
+She is also involved in the Absolute ENDEAVOR program as a teacher for our clients with Spinal Cord Injuries and Neurological Conditions.

 Personal Inspiration and Story: While going through her yoga teacher training, Kim came across a short scripture, Autobiography in Five Short Chapters by Portia Nelson.
 It reads as such: